MG HS review

 Reliability & safety

 The MG HS comes with an impressively long warranty, which will appeal to buyers looking to hang on to their car, although the brand’s last-place finish in the manufacturer’s table of the 2024 Driver Power customer satisfaction survey doesn’t paint a particularly rosy picture.
-There isn’t a crash test safety rating from Euro NCAP yet, but the HS has many standard safety and driver assistance features as standard, so we expect it to do well.
+A strong five-star crash test safety rating from Euro NCAP is complimented by the many standard safety and driver assistance features that come as standard with the HS.
 Read more about the reliability and safety of the MG HS…

 Frequently Asked Questions